rahulnakmol/azuredashboards/README.md

 # Azure Dashboards

-Here are some examples of Azure Dashboards that I've created.
-I've downloaded them as JSON files, so you should in theory be able to reuse these, once you've replaced the names of the resources!
+Here are some examples of Azure Dashboards to showcase the dynamic resource status reporting.
+These JSON files, which are resuable by dynamically bininding business names

 `d-ks-euw-aks-01 monitoring.json`